- Posted Wednesday October 23, 2019

-Summer is coming to an end, and we hope you got involved with our FPM Wellbeing ideas for primary care managers, whether it was organising a coffee morning, thinking about social prescribing or getting your team together to enjoy a park run!
+Summer is officially coming to an end this Sunday as the clocks are going back to Greenwich Mean Time.
+We hope you got involved with our FPM Wellbeing ideas for primary care managers, whether it was organising a coffee morning, thinking about social prescribing or getting your team together to enjoy a park run!

 Over the past few months, FPM has tried to pin down the meaning of wellbeing and spread a sense of community for practice managers and GP practice teams.
 We asked PMs to share their tips for mindfulness and wellbeing, which you can find below alongside five top tips for boosting your wellbeing.